 Brought your own gear?
 The Eureka Slough Boat Ramp is a non-motorized boat launch, located near the Eureka Waterfront Trail (behind Target).

 Learn more about boat launches in Eureka and Humboldt County.

 601 Startare Dr, Eureka, CA 95501 | (707) 443-5157

 Humboats’ waterfront location at Woodley Island Marina in Eureka features the only dockside kayak and SUP rental facility on the redwood coast.
-Paddle around Indian Island to see the egret rookery or along the water trails of the Humboldt Bay National Wildlife Refuge.
+Paddle around Duluwat Island to see the egret rookery or along the water trails of the Humboldt Bay National Wildlife Refuge.
 Rent both single and tandem kayaks; for families, you’ll find on offer a double-kayak with a drop-in seat in a center hatch for younger paddlers.

 921 Waterfront Drive, Eureka, CA 95501 | (707) 443-4222

-Located on the beautiful Eureka waterfront across from Woodley Island Marina, the Humboldt Bay Aquatic Center (HBAC) is a multipurpose facility dedicated to providing boating safety, outdoor recreation, and educational opportunities for the local community, HSU students and staff and beyond Humboldt County.
+Located on the beautiful Eureka waterfront across from Woodley Island Marina, the Humboldt Bay Aquatic Center (HBAC) is a multipurpose facility dedicated to providing boating safety, outdoor recreation, and educational opportunities for the local community, HSU students and staff, and broader Humboldt County.